kedro-org/kedro/docs/source/deployment/airflow.md

 # Apache Airflow

 Apache Airflow is a popular open-source workflow management platform.
-It is a suitable engine to orchestrate and execute a pipeline authored with Kedro because workflows in Airflow are modelled and organised as [DAGs](https://en.wikipedia.org/wiki/Directed_acyclic_graph).
+It is a suitable engine to orchestrate and execute a pipeline authored with Kedro, because workflows in Airflow are modelled and organised as [DAGs](https://en.wikipedia.org/wiki/Directed_acyclic_graph).

 ## How to run a Kedro pipeline on Apache Airflow with Astronomer

 The following tutorial shows how to deploy an example [Spaceflights Kedro project](https://docs.kedro.org/en/stable/tutorial/spaceflights_tutorial.html) on [Apache Airflow](https://airflow.apache.org/) with [Astro CLI](https://docs.astronomer.io/astro/cli/overview), a command-line tool created by [Astronomer](https://www.astronomer.io/) that streamlines the creation of local Airflow projects.
 You will deploy it locally first, and then transition to Astro Cloud.

-[Astronomer](https://docs.astronomer.io/astro/install-cli) is a managed Airflow platform which allows users to spin up and run an Airflow cluster easily in production.
+[Astronomer](https://docs.astronomer.io/astro/install-cli) is a managed Airflow platform which allows users to spin up and run an Airflow cluster in production.
 Additionally, it also provides a set of tools to help users get started with Airflow locally in the easiest way possible.

 ### Strategy